skuid/skuid-labs/experiments/snippets/csvUpload/README.md

 - Data source: Only Uses UI-Only Models
 - Design system:  Uses default INK design system
 - Page XML:  [Copy the XML from this page](CSV_Parser.xml), or save it as an XML file, and upload it as a new page in your Salesforce Org.
-- Javascript Resource:  Download [PapaParse](https://www.papaparse.com/) library and add it to your org as a Static Resource (if on Salesforce) or a FILE (if on Skuid Platform)